zuozhenggh/learning-library/developer-library/converged-db-on-premises/setup/setup.md

 ## Acknowledgements

-- **Authors** - Balasubramanian Ramamoorthy, Arvind Bhope
+* **Authors** - Balasubramanian Ramamoorthy, Arvind Bhope
-- **Contributors** - Laxmi Amarappanavar, Kanika Sharma, Venkata Bandaru, Ashish Kumar, Priya Dhuriya, Maniselvan K., Robbie Ruppel
+* **Contributors** - Laxmi Amarappanavar, Kanika Sharma, Venkata Bandaru, Ashish Kumar, Priya Dhuriya, Maniselvan K, Robert Ruppel, David Start
-- **Team** - North America Database Specialists
-- **Last Updated By** - Kay Malcolm, Director, Database Product Management, June 2020
+* **Last Updated By/Date** - David Start, Product Manager, Database Product Management, July 2020
-- **Expiration Date** - June 2021

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.